linzmacd/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-The t-test results for all the samples gave us a p-value of 0.06072, falling just short of statistical significance.
+The t-test results for all the samples gave us a p-value of 0.06072, falling just short of statistical significance, so we fail to reject the null hypothesis that the true mean is 1500psi.

 ![t_test.PNG](Resources/t_test.PNG)